aws-samples/amazon-textract-transformer-pipeline/CUSTOMIZATION_GUIDE.md

 ## Customizing the pipeline

+### Skipping page image generation (optimizing for LayoutLMv1)

+By default, the deployed pipeline will invoke a page thumbnail image generation endpoint in parallel to running input documents through Amazon Textract.
+These are useful additional inputs for some model architectures supported by the pipeline (e.g. LayoutLMv2, LayoutXLM), but are not required or used by LayoutLMv1.

+If you know you'll be using the pipeline with LayoutLMv1 models only, you can edit [cdk_app.py](cdk_app.py) to set `use_thumbnails=False` before deploying to remove the parallel thumbnailing step from the pipeline.
+When the pipeline is deployed with the default `use_thumbnails=True`, it will fail unless a thumbnailing endpoint is properly configured (via SSM as shown in [notebook 2](notebooks/2.%20Model%20Training.ipynb)).

 ### Handling large documents (or optimizing for small ones)

 Because some components of the pipeline have configured timeouts or process consolidated document Textract JSON in memory, scaling to very large documents (e.g. hundreds of pages) may require some configuration changes in the CDK solution.